 The music world took a big hit when news circulated that Glen Campbell passed away.
 The “Rhinestone Cowboy” may be gone but his music will live on forever.

 To call Campbell’s career impressive is an understatement.
 He released 60 studio albums and more than 80 of his singles landed on the charts.
 His music was relatable to more than just country fans.
 He also charted songs on the Billboard Hot 100 chart and even the Adult Contemporary chart.
 Campbell has won Grammy Awards, ACM Awards and so much more.
 According to Rolling Stone, in 1968 he actually “outsold the Beatles.”
 Basically, he was a legend.

-In the last several years, Campbell bravely battled Alzheimer’s and do so publicly.
+In the last several years before his death, Campbell bravely battled Alzheimer’s and do so publicly.
 He participated in I’ll Be Me, a documentary that brought much-needed attention to the disease.
 Then, on Tuesday, his family released a statement saying he’d lost his “long and courageous battle with Alzheimer’s disease.”

 We’ll never forget the “Rhinestone Cowboy” and the beautiful music he made.
 To properly celebrate his life and talent, we’ve compiled a list of Glen Campbell’s best songs.

 “True Grit” was the first single from Campbell’s album of the same name.
 The song was a Top 10 hit on the country charts and was also in the opening credits for the movie of the same name.

 Campbell wasn’t the first artist to record the song “Faithless Love,” but he did make it a hit.
 His release was a Top 10 hit and, if you watch the video above, you’ll see why.